PyRepair/maniple/training-data/summarize-experiment/pandas/34/prompt_response_response_1.md

         binner = binner.insert(0, NaT)
         labels = labels.insert(0, NaT)

+        # Update binner and labels with the new DatetimeIndex objects
+        binner = binner.insert(0, NaT)
+        labels = labels.insert(0, NaT)

     # if we end up with more labels than bins
     # adjust the labels
     # GH4076